instnt-inc/instnt-js/README.md

     </div>
 ```

-2. Collect data from the user
+2. Collect data from the user.

-3. Upon custom form submission generate `instnt_token` using `window.instnt.getToken()` function
+3. Upon custom form submission generate an `instnt_token` using the `window.instnt.getToken()` function.

-4. Submit data and Instnt Token to Instnt using either a helper function or API call
+4. Submit both the data and the `instnt_token` to Instnt using either a helper function or API call as shown below.

-### Submit Form to Instnt using JavaScript helper function
+## Submit Form to Instnt Using the JavaScript Helper Function

 ```jsx
 const submitMyForm = () -> {